 Minnesota’s child support program benefits children by enforcing parental responsibility for their support.

-DHHS serves people who are deaf, hard of hearing, late deafened or deafblind, families, service providers, employers and businesses.
+DHS serves people who are deaf, hard of hearing, late deafened or deafblind as well as their families, providers, employers and businesses.

-DHS direct care and treatment provides an array of residential and treatment programs serving people with mental illness, developmental disabilities and other needs.
+DHS provides residential and treatment programs for people with mental illness, developmental disabilities and other needs.